mgenware/qing/docs/src/tests/browser_tests.md

 - Go to integration tests project `/it`.
 - Start building and watching: `dz dev`.
 - Run browser tests: `dz br`.

+> NOTE: On Windows WSL2, you might need to run `sudo npx playwright install-deps` to install additional dependencies for playwright to run.